 You can also try other methods of arousal (foreplay) to prevent you from ejaculating sooner than you'd like.

-If you feel that your premature ejaculation is caused by psychological factors, such as having a traumatic early sexual experience or relationship problems, then seeking individual or couple's therapy may improve these underlying issues.
+If you feel that your premature ejaculation is caused by psychological factors, such as having a traumatic early sexual experience or relationship problems, then seeking individual or couples therapy may improve these underlying issues.
 Treating these issues will not only help your overall mental health but will also help you stop your premature ejaculation.

 You can also use anaesthetic topicals (such as lidocaine or prilocaine) to numb your penis and reduce sensitivity during sex.
 You should apply this cream to your penis 30 minutes before sex and wash it off before you have intercourse, so that it doesn't numb your partner.

 You can buy condoms with a numbing agent in them.
-These condoms reduce your sensitivity to help you and your partner enjoy the intimacy for longer.
+These condoms reduce your sensitivity to help you and your partner enjoy intimacy for longer.

 Thick condoms may also help to reduce your sensitivity, helping you last longer while also keeping you and your partner protected.

-© 2013 - 2024 Al Muhsineen Limited.
+© 2013 - 2025 Al Muhsineen Limited.
 All Rights Reserved.
 Registered Pharmacy: 34 Halliwell Road, Bolton BL1 8RL.
 Registered Office: 254 First Floor, Shearbrow, Blackburn, England, BB1 8DS